nothing

 .

-Every uniform and straight-line motion is relative
+Every uniform, rectilinear motion is relative

 (Galileo Galilei)